white

 white (plural whites)

-2. (historical, politics) An anticommunist who fought against the Reds during the Russian Civil War.
+2. (historical, politics) An anticommunist who fought against the Reds during the Russian Civil War; the term is mostly associated with monarchist forces.

 Hypernyms: anticommunist